-In the thylakoid membrane, chlorophyll is organized along with proteins and smaller organic molecules into photosystems.

-A photosystem acts like a light-gathering "antenna complex" consisting of a few hundred chlorophyll a, chlorophyll b, and carotenoid molecules.
+In the thylakoid membrane, chlorophyll is organized along with proteins and smaller organic molecules into photosystem II and photosystem I. A photosystem acts like a light-gathering "antenna complex" consisting of a few hundred chlorophyll a, chlorophyll b, and carotenoid molecules.